Over the course of the past couple of years, I’ve found myself on the receiving end of what seems to be a omnipresent query:

-Not to a person or an idea, but to an organization that did not have the capacity to love me back – and justifiably I felt foolish for allowing myself to be bamboozled for as long as I did.
+Not to a person or an idea, but to an organization that did not have the capacity to love me back – and I felt foolish for allowing myself to be manipulated in such a fashion.

 And the cobwebs began to loosen.

-Like many people I tumbled headlong down the slippery slope of taking my identity from a place of employment, and I confused the relationships in the workplace as familial rather than transactional.
+Like many people, I tumbled headlong down the slippery slope of taking my identity from a place of employment – confusing the relationships in the workplace as familial rather than transactional.